2020 United States House of Representatives elections in Georgia: District 6

 The 6th district covers the northern suburbs of Atlanta, encompassing eastern Cobb County, northern Fulton County, and northern DeKalb County.
 The district includes all or parts of Roswell, Johns Creek, Tucker, Alpharetta, Marietta, Milton, Mountain Park, Sandy Springs, Brookhaven, Chamblee, Doraville, and Dunwoody.
-The incumbent is Democrat Lucy McBath, who flipped the district and was elected with 50.5% of the vote in 2018.
+The incumbent was Democrat Lucy McBath, who flipped the district and was elected with 50.5% of the vote in 2018.